South of the Village Centre

 8. Community Garden and Hobson’s Park

-Continue past the site of a new primary school on the left to a crossing point where a Community Garden is being developed.
-If the path to the right is open, go right to Hobson’s Brook, along the line of an old farm track which started in the village (Trail 3, 10).
+Continue past the new primary school on the left to a crossing point where a Community Garden is being developed.
+Go right to Hobson’s Brook, along the line of an old farm track which started in the village (Trail 3, 10).
 This part of Hobson’s Park opened in 2016-17 (Trail 5).
-Return to Hobson Avenue and continue to the Busway.
-If the first path to the park was closed, turn right along the Busway path to another access (Trail 5), then return to Hobson Square.
+Return to Hobson Avenue and go right to the Busway and Hobson Square.

 9. Hobson Square and Clay Farm Centre